November 29, 2018

-Through nTask, you can schedule meetings, develop meeting agenda, and circulate it among your team members prior to the due date.
+Through nTask, you can schedule meetings, develop a meeting agenda, and circulate it among your team members prior to the due date.
 You can also jot down discussion points that are to be discussed during a meeting.

 2. Risk Management

-Being able to identify potential risks associated with projects is an important component of a project management software.
+Being able to identify potential risks associated with projects is an important component of project management software.
 Trello and Asana are yet to come up with risk management functionality to track and manage the likelihood of their occurrence.

 Coming with elaborate risk management features, nTask facilitates timely identification and assessment of risks.
 You can also assign a relevant probability of each risk with projects and then assign them to team members for minimizing their impact.